Go Back Go Back

 (Left to right): Jowelyn Escora, Melissa Alvarez and Jona Gregorio are dedicated peer educators for UNFPA and Samahan ng Mamamayan - Zone One Tondo Organization’s (SM-ZOTO) out-of-school comprehensive sexuality education (CSE) programme.

-In 2021, with the support of the Unified Budget, Results and Accountability Framework (UBRAF), the United Nations Population Fund (UNFPA) in the Philippines and its partner, Samahan ng Mamamayan - Zone One Tondo Organization (SM-ZOTO), piloted the BESHIE Learning Group Sessions.
-This out-of-school CSE program targets vulnerable young girls and transgender individuals in Navotas City and Malabon City, aiming to bridge the information gap in these communities.
+In 2021, under the Unified Budget, Results and Accountability Framework (UBRAF), the United Nations Population Fund (UNFPA) and its partner, Samahan ng Mamamayan - Zone One Tondo Organization (SM-ZOTO), piloted the BESHIE Learning Group Sessions—an out-of-school comprehensive sexuality education program tailor-fitted to the needs and realities of vulnerable young girls and transgender individuals in the cities of Navotas and Malabon.

-Melissa Alvarez, a 23-year-old BESHIE facilitator, aspires to empower her community and peers through these sessions, helping them make informed choices about their sexual and reproductive health and avoid risky behaviors.
+Melissa Alvarez, a 23-year-old BESHIE facilitator, aspires to empower her community by helping young people make informed choices about their health and well-being through peer-to-peer comprehensive sexuality education.

 SM-ZOTO youth volunteer smile for a photo